tsaulic/DarkNova/README.md

 DarkNova is a re-write of BlackNova Traders © 2000-2020 Ron Harwood & the BNT Dev team

 This version is written in Python for backend, utilising Flask for serving the content.
-We're aiming for the content to be as modern as possible, but also simple.
+I'm aiming for the UI to be as modern as possible, but also simple.
 Pure CSS/HTML with minimal JavaScript for client.

 **TODO** (way too much, but still, here's a list in a rough order of priority):

  * ship modules/credits
+ * special port shop
  * manual trading in ports
  * real-space movement which is dependent on engine level and universe size
  * trade routes; warp/real-space trading using the routes
- * planet bases
+ * planet bases and resources
  * handle planets resources in update scheduler
  * ship to ship combat
  * ship to planet combat